RossMeikleham/PlutoBoy/README.md

 - Enter the command `make`
 - gameboy.js and gameboy.html files should be generated.
 - To run games, open gameboy.html with a web browser.
+- In Google Chrome you may need to close all instances of chrome and then start a new one from the terminal/command line with the flag `--allow-file-access-from-files`.

 ### TODO
   - Need to make a way for the user to enter the address of a rom and attempt to load it rather than hard coding one at compile time.
-Also need to add sound.
+Sound is currently broken due to the sound library using multithreading which isn't currently supported very well.